ecliptical/covdir-report-action/README.md

 ```
 ## Third-Party Software

-This action bundles [grcov](https://github.com/mozilla/grcov), a code coverage tool by Mozilla, which is licensed under the [Mozilla Public License 2.0 (MPL-2.0)](https://github.com/mozilla/grcov/blob/master/LICENSE-MPL-2.0).
+This action downloads and uses [grcov](https://github.com/mozilla/grcov), a code coverage tool by Mozilla, which is licensed under the [Mozilla Public License 2.0 (MPL-2.0)](https://github.com/mozilla/grcov/blob/master/LICENSE-MPL-2.0).
 The grcov source code is available at https://github.com/mozilla/grcov.